i4Ds/ecallisto_ng/README.md

 These simple commands allow you to easily manipulate spectogram data, enabling effective use of the Ecallisto API for your needs.

 ### Others
-Please have a loot at the examples under `example` for more information.
+Please have a look at the example-notebooks under `example` for more information.